wixtoolset/web/src/Site/documents/development/wips/4259-collapse-duplicate-directories.html.md

 ## User stories

-* As a setup developer I can define the same Directory element in multiple Fragments so
+* As a setup developer I can define the same Directory element in multiple Fragments so directories can be written more like registry keys.

 ## Proposal